google/recaptcha/README.md

 reCAPTCHA is a free CAPTCHA service that protects websites from spam and abuse.
 This is a PHP library that wraps up the server-side verification step required to process responses from the reCAPTCHA service.
-This client supports both v2 and v3.
+This client supports v3.

 - reCAPTCHA: https://www.google.com/recaptcha
 - This repo: https://github.com/google/recaptcha
 - Hosted demo: https://recaptcha-demo.appspot.com/
-- Version: 1.2.4
+- Version: 2.0.0
 - License: BSD, see [LICENSE](LICENSE)

 ## Installation